“Now, isn’t this wonderful?” Chaos asks with an old-fashioned pat on the lap.

 “Are you sure of that?”
-Order asks, glancing about the gloriously-beautiful architecture of central, of a style she hates to admit as much as anyone as being outstandingly and lovingly Reinish in design.
+Order asks, glancing about the gloriously-beautiful architecture of Central, of a style she hates to admit as much as anyone as being loylally and lovingly Reinish in design.
 The use of plants everywhere intertwining with continual posting boards and quaint food stalls brings back memories that the four kingdoms of the Republic simply cannot touch on.
-The only issue is that these aren’t humans walking about, but reminders of her nemesis.
+The only issue is that these aren’t humans walking about, but reminders of the High Overlord.
 “I’ve seen you forget yourself minutes down the line, you know.”

 Chaos hums.
 “If only there was a magic for that,” he mumbles.

 She scoffs.
 “You have such specific selective memory.
 It drives me insane.”

 “Oh, as insane as I am?” he asks with a humored squint.